Thinking about taking a scenic flight over the Great Blue Hole with Tropic Air Belize? You should! Read on for my review of the experience.

 You can pay extra to fly in the copilot seat, though with only four people on the plane there’s no such thing as a bad view — everyone gets a window view.
 Some planes sit 6 people, in which case the upgrade is well worth it.

 The pilot flies over the Blue Hole several times and from different angles to allow you to get the perfect shot.
 You can get amazing photos and videos even on your mobile phone and through the windows of your plane.

 There are other points of interest that you see on the way, including Turneffe Atoll, Glovers Reef, the Booby Bird Sanctuary and shipwrecks.
 The water is crystal clear so you can see all the way to the bottom even from high above.

 Know Before You Go

 You can get great photos from inside the plane despite the obstruction of the windows.
-Bring your DSLR if you’re looking for better picture quality.
+Bring your DSLR if you’re looking for better quality pictures.

-It’s not cold on the plane, but it’s a little loud so you’ll be made to wear headphones.
+The plane is a little loud so you’ll be made to wear headphones.
 Dress comfortably.
 There was hardly any turbulence on my ride, even considering the small size of the plane.
 We were aided on and off the plane by the staff at the airport.
-Where you sit may have to depend on the weight distribution.
+Where you sit may vary depending on passengers and weight distribution requirements.

-Overall, this is a once-in-a-lifetime adventure that is well worth doing if you’re in the area.
+Overall, this is a once-in-a-lifetime adventure that is well worth your time if you’re in the area.

 Till next time, safe travels!